Introducing Congregation Neveh Shalom COVID-19 Outreach and Services (CNSCOS)

 Our social services and wraparound services team will work with those affected by COVID-19 to provide services and connections with existing benefit programs.
 For those with a positive COVID-19 test or confirmed exposure, we can directly provide resources and support for isolation/quarantine.
 Support may include partial financial assistance, information on resources, and advocacy.
 Please do not hesitate to call if you have been affected by the COVID-19 pandemic.

 To reach our Wraparound and Social Services Team for assistance, send an email to email@example.com.

 Vaccine scheduling help

 All Oregonians age 16 and older are eligible to receive a COVID-19 vaccine.
 The process can be frustrating, and CNSCOS is here to help.
 See CNSCOS’s online guide for other important tips, phone numbers, and transportation resources.
-If you need help scheduling an appointment, email us at firstname.lastname@example.org or call us at 971-990-5652 or 971-777-0866.
+If you need help scheduling an appointment, email us at firstname.lastname@example.org.
 If someone doesn’t answer the phone right away, leave your name and number and we’ll get back to you as soon as we can.

 Here are some basic tips for signing up for a vaccine through OHA:

 MAKING AN APPOINTMENT THROUGH A PHARMACY:

 Pharmacies across Oregon have a limited number of doses of the Covid-19 vaccine.
 Each website below offers tools to sign up for a vaccination appointment at each pharmacy.
 Use these links to check for available appointments.

 You may have to call or visit each pharmacy’s website multiple times to find an appointment.